 Qwiki‘s goal is to improve the way people experience information.
 The company delivers information in a format that’s quintessentially human – via storytelling instead of search.
 A recent article from EdReach called Qwiki the next best platform for digital storytelling.
 Qwiki highlights an “Education Qwiki of the Day” to support educators in the classroom.
 To see Qwiki in action, check out the page for Bacon (yum!).

 Nota is a collaborative web platform that allows you to create, share and collaborate on presentations and other forms of online material.
 Users can integrate text, video, maps, clip art, and photos into a presentation, and then instantly embed their work in blogs or social networks to share and collaborate with friends.
-To watch a tour of Nota, visit http://notaland.com/about.
+Watch a tour of Nota at notaland.com/about.

 AnswerGarden is a minimalistic feedback tool.
 Educators can use it in the classroom to evaluate comprehension, or companies can employ it as a creative brainstorming tool.
 Users ask a simple question, and can share, export or embed to collect answers from participants.
-The answers are represented as a word cloud with the most popular responses shown in the largest typeface.
-A sample AnswerGarden is available here.
+The answers are represented as a word cloud with the most popular responses shown in the largest typeface; take a look at this sample AnswerGarden.

 LucidChart provides online flowchart software that helps you communicate visually.
 The web-based platform offers a simple user interface with drag and drop functionality, in addition to a Community Library that features hundreds of examples uploaded by users.
-LucidChart also enables real-time collaboration, allowing colleagues to work on projects simultaneously.
-Several flowchart examples can be viewed here.
+LucidChart also enables real-time collaboration, allowing colleagues to work on projects simultaneously, as these several flowchart examples illustrate.

 Scoop.it offers users the opportunity to “be the curator of your favorite topic.”
 Visitors use the website to create topic-centric media by collecting gems among relevant social media streams, and publishing them to blogs or social media networks.
 Mashable named Scoop.it a promising curation tool and described it as “Tumblr without the blog.”
 To view an education example on Scoop.it, go to The Best of Web 2.0.